open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 ---
 title: Collector configuration best practices
-linkTitle: Collector config
+linkTitle: Collector configuration
-description: Best practices to securely configure OpenTelemetry Collector.
-weight: 20
+weight: 112
 ---

-When configuring the OpenTelemetry (OTel) Collector, consider the following practices to better secure your Collector instance.
+When configuring the OpenTelemetry (OTel) Collector, consider these best practices to better secure your Collector instance.

 ## Receivers and exporters